 Each trading day we log every directional call + its entry price, then grade it against the real 5-trading-day move.
 No cherry-picking, no hindsight.
 This is the receipt that decides whether paid options-flow data is worth it β it fills out over the coming weeks.

 How to read this.
-Backtest = how the brain scored on history it never saw (proves the signal is real, not curve-fit).
+Backtest = how the brain scored on history it never saw, split into the market's natural drift vs real timing skill (only skill above the base rate counts as edge).
 Forward test = the live, no-excuses receipt: did today's calls actually work?
 "Beats coin flip" needs a one-sided z > 1.64 (95% confidence) β which needs enough graded calls, so early on it correctly says "too few."
-A real edge here is small by nature (markets are efficient): even 53β55% directional with positive expectancy is a genuine, monetizable edge when sized right.
-If the confluence leg (brain + insiders agreeing) beats the brain-only leg over time, that's the proof that fusing more signals β including paid options flow β adds real edge.
+A real edge here is small by nature (markets are efficient): even 53β55% directional with positive expectancy only counts as edge if it clears the base rate (drift), not just a coin flip.
+Today the backtest is mostly drift, so the live confluence test below is what we're watching: if the confluence leg (brain + insiders agreeing) beats the brain-only leg over time, that's the proof that fusing more signals β including paid options flow β adds real edge.